 Programme group: Political Economy and Transnational Governance

 Brian Burgoon is Professor of International and Comparative Political Economy at the University of Amsterdam (UvA).
-Since June 2014, he is also Director of the Amsterdam Institute for Social Science Research (AISSR) at the UvA.
+He is also Academic Director of the Amsterdam Institute for Social Science Research (AISSR) at the UvA.
 He received his PhD from MIT in 1998 and has been on the UvA faculty since 2001.
 His research focuses on the politics of economic globalization; of welfare and labor-market policies and standards; and of how economic conditions influence political violence.

 Burgoon Inaugural Address (June 6, 2013)